Ischaemic Affairs of the Heart

 There is no need to pack a top or t–shirt for bed–wear as the hospital will issue you with a smock/ gown.

-If you need to call an ambulance, it's a good idea to wear a short sleeve top as it provides easy access to your arms for blood samples/ BP measurement etc. It's also a good idea to wear secure footwear that you can easily step into and out of, as you will be doing this a lot in hospital (in my case I used loosely tied trainers).
+If you need to call an ambulance, it's a good idea to wear a short sleeve top as it provides easy access to your arms for blood samples/ BP measurement etc. It's also a good idea to wear secure footwear that you can easily step into and out of, as you will be doing this often (in my case it was loosely tied trainers).

 Fourth Time Lucky